bcit-ci/CodeIgniter/user_guide_src/source/general/styleguide.rst

 ==================

 Use separate files for each class, unless the classes are *closely related*.
-An example of CodeIgniter files that contains multiple classes is the Database class file, which contains both the DB class and the DB_Cache class.
+An example of a CodeIgniter file that contains multiple classes is the Xmlrpc library file.

 Whitespace
 ==========